-Once the tech stack is decided on I move onto the database design.
-I started by listing all the entities related to the project, along with the related attributes and finally mapping their relationships.
+I then started the database design.
+I listed all the entities related to the project, defining attributes and types, and finally mapping the relationships.

 The next section of the application was the front end.
-This part was the most labor intensive.
+This part was the most labor-intensive.
 I had never used the Vue.js framework before.
-It took time to grasp the patterns and layouts.
-Vue has a unique single-file layout where HTML, CSS, and JS all live inside the same file.
+It took some time to grasp the patterns and layouts.
+Vue has a unique single file layout where HTML, CSS, and JS all live inside the same file.
 Vue is a very opinionated library.
-It has pre-defined functions which must be utilized to complete specific tasks.
-Calling external services is a prime example.
-This was great in the long term as it enforces high code quality.
-The steep learning curve definitely paid dividend.
+It has pre-defined functions that enable specific tasks.
+Calling external services via its annotated method for server-side rendering is a prime example.
+This pattern was great in the long term as it enforces high code quality.

 Deployment & Release

-While staging runs on Heroku’s free instance, production is running on the Hobby level, which provides insights into performance.
-I also connected Sentry for automated error handling and reporting.
-Sentry is extremely useful because it allows for weekly email reports on errors seen along with alerts for specific issues.
+I then connected Sentry for automated error handling and reporting.
+Sentry is extremely useful because it sends weekly email reports on errors seen and alerts for specific issues.

 - Included a sitemap.xml file.